The relevant merger control legislation in Ukraine includes the following:

 The AMC contacts third parties in Phase II, typically publishing a statement regarding the instigation of Phase II and inviting all interested parties to provide their comments or objections concerning the effect of a concentration on the market; it may also send written requests for information.

 As regards a “market test” of remedies offered by the parties, the Concentrations Regulation provides for consultations between the AMC and the parties, but is silent on the possibility of approaching third parties.
-Still, recently the AMC started to publish information re remedies offered by the parties on its website and invite public opinion on them.
+Nevertheless, the AMC has recently started to publish information re remedies offered by the parties on its website and invite public opinion on them.

 The fact of the notification and a description of the transaction is made public upon either the adoption of the clearance decision or the initiation of Phase II, as the AMC is required to publish the non-confidential version of its decisions, as well as brief notes regarding its resolutions on the initiation of Phase II review within ten working days.